ucsd-cse231-w21/ucsd-cse231-w21.github.io/pa3/index.md

 Generally, evaluating a new REPL entry is similar to running a program with some notable differences.
 Every REPL entry should be able to:
-- declare additional global variables and functions
+- declare additional global variables and classes
 - read and assign to global variables declared in the program or previous entries
 - call methods and manipulate fields of previously-created objects
 - instantiate objects of previously-declared classes